 An emergency can arise out of nowhere.
 You may be having family fun in the park when all of a sudden grandpa clenches his chest and falls to the ground.
 If you are lucky, you took online first aid and CPR so you know what to do, and immediately diagnose the problem and begin CPR.
-Here is a quick guide to use an AED to shock someone back to life.
+Here is a quick guide to using a CPR AED to shock someone back to life.

 It is important to know where you can find an AED.
 Usually, they are placed in convenient places so that you can access them in case of an emergency.
 It will help if there are multiple people with one who has done online first aid and CPR training or any other similar training.
 One person can begin CPR as another locates an AED.